 Expansion Phase

 The expansion phase represents the middle stage of the cycle.
 Home prices rise rapidly, and there is a shortage of available inventory.
 Buyers face increased competition, leading to prices often exceeding asking prices.
-The expansion phase is often characterized by rising interest rates, robust economic growth, continued job growth, and a sustained demand for housing.
-In this phase, you can consider the following strategies:

 - Quick Flips: Purchase properties below market value, make minimal improvements, and sell them quickly for a profit.
 This strategy takes advantage of rising prices and strong demand, allowing investors to capitalize on short-term gains.